Ten Ways Life In Las Vegas Is Different From Los Angeles

-- Las Vegas is cheaper – and more expensive.
+- Las Vegas is typically more cost effective.
 Las Vegas is a great place to get a bargain on housing, with housing prices about half what they are in California.
 Apartments are reasonable too, with nice 2 bedroom apartments in the suburbs still available for under $1,000 a month.
-But, you’ll find that food and gas are a bit more expensive, not to mention the air conditioning bill in summer.
-Overall though, it’s a pretty low cost place to live.
+The only cost that may be a little higher in the summer months is the air conditioning bill.

 - Enjoy lower taxes!
 As you probably know, Nevada has no income tax and you won’t have to file a state return every April.
 Since housing is less expensive, property taxes are reasonable (unless you were a lucky participant in Prop 13 tax protection in California).
 The truth is, our tourists pay most of our taxes (thanks, tourists!) with room taxes and gambling taxes and sales taxes, so we locals do pretty well.
 In general, business taxes are much lower than California and regulations are lighter, so Las Vegas is a great place to open a business.
 On the flip side, a few things, like DMV registration fees, are on the higher side, helping to pay for services that we locals need.